oist/Usiigaci/README.md

 ### Segmentation using Mask RCNN
 The inference script "/Mask-RCNN/Inference.py" is the script you need to run prediction on images.
 1. (organize you image data)

-	assume you're using NIS element, you can export the images by xy, t, and c if you have one. use the NIS_export_organize sorting script to the images so that for each xy dimension, all the time step images are organized in a folder.
+	assuming you're using NIS element, you can export the images by xy, t, and c if you have one. use the NIS_export_organize sorting script to the images so that for each xy dimension, all the time step images are organized in a folder.

 2. edit the inference.py script

 	line 288 change the path to the folder you want to run inference.
 		The script will automatically search all th nested directories of this folder and run inference on each of them. line 292:294 change the path to the trained weights.